 You will be asked to choose an account

 Select your account and it will display the permissions dialog.
 These permissions are required to use the tool

 Once added, the tool icon will then be found in the Chrome toolbar

 If the icon does not appear,click on the three dots to the right of the toolbar

-Go to More tools > Extensions or type chrome://extensions and verify that the Texthelp Google™ Admin Tool is listed
+Go to More tools > extensions or type chrome://extensions in the address bar and verify that the Texthelp Google™ Admin Tool is listed

 After accepting the permissions, the options dialog appears.
 This allows the admin to set the options for the first time.
 Under the Settings tab the delay between syncs can be set and logging can be enabled.

 - Delay is how large the wait is between syncs.
 The default is 0 hours which switches off the sync.

 - If Delay is set to 0 then manual syncing must be performed when any changes are made to groups.

 - Slide the dot to the right to set the interval for running a sync.